Free flap: Postoperative Complications/Sequelae

+Flap Failure

 The most common serious complication of a free flap is loss of the venous outflow (e.g. a clot forms in the vein that drains the blood from the flap).
 Loss of arterial supply is serious too and both will cause necrosis (death) of the flap.
 Close monitoring of the flap both by nurses and by the surgeon is mandatory following the completion of the operation.
 If detected early, loss of either the venous or arterial blood supply may be corrected by operative intervention.
 Many times an implantable Doppler probe or other devices can be installed during surgery to provide better monitoring in the post-operative period.
 The Doppler probe can be removed before discharge from the hospital.

+An institutional review of 5,000 free flaps over 10 years reported a mean take-back rate of 1.53 % and flap loss rate of 0.55 %.
+In a lower-volume center over 20 years (136 flaps), the overall success rate was ~92.6 %, improving to ~96 % in later years.
+The take-back rate was ~16 %, with ~60 % flap salvage on re-exploration.

+Donor Site Morbidity

 Usually the harvest of a "free flap" is performed in such a fashion to cause the least amount of disability.
 Despite this some disability may occur following removal of this tissue from the "donor site".

+Other

 Other complications/sequalae which may occur with any surgery are also possible, including infection and pain.

+Recent Advances / Future Directions

+Supermicrosurgery — defined as anastomoses of vessels ≤ 0.8 mm — is increasingly used in soft-tissue free flaps.
+In a systematic review, its flap success rate was ~96.6 %.

+Flap thinning techniques and superthin flap designs are evolving to improve contour and reduce bulk, particularly in aesthetic regions (e.g. facial, intraoral) — though balanced carefully against vascular risk.

+Techniques to minimize donor-site morbidity, reduce muscle sacrifice, and preserve function are active areas of innovation.